Vaccination policy: Mexico

 Mexico has a multi-year program for immunisation of children.
-The immunisation of children is fully covered by the government of Mexico.
+The immunisation of children is fully covered by the government.
 Mexico has an adverse events committee to monitor the adverse effects of vaccination as well as a standing technical advisory group on immunization.

-The recommended vaccine schedule for children in Mexico contains vaccinations against sixteen vaccine preventable diseases.
+The recommended vaccine schedule for children in Mexico contains vaccinations against 16 vaccine-preventable diseases.
 Vaccine doses administered in Mexico are usually valid in the United States.
 The immunization schedule for children in Mexico is as follows:

 In addition, Vitamin A is offered to all children of one year of age enrolled in nurseries or children's rooms.

 New Zealand

 Minors aged 16 and older may consent to vaccination without parental approval.

 Nigeria

 In Nigeria, the Expanded Programme on Immunization (EPI), was introduced in 1978 to provide free immunization against polio, measles, diphtheria, whooping cough, tuberculosis, and yellow fever to Nigerian children less than two years old.
 This free immunization can be obtained at any primary healthcare provider in the country.
 The vaccines are usually administered by a government health care worker.
 They also conduct routine vaccination visits in schools where all the children in a given school are vaccinated.